bmaso/tensor-algebra/README.md

 job of devising an efficient execution plan quite difficult -- impractically so for even moderately complex tensor expressions such as N-dimensional convolution.

-### Convoluation and Cross-Correlation Implemented in Tensor Algebra
+### Convolution and Cross-Correlation Implemented in Tensor Algebra

 A third option exists for implementing arbitrarily complex operations like N-dimensional convolution and cross-correlation.
 By combing a few simple operations (that is,